Aspen Logo

 Best known for

-Rising right out of the historic downtown of Aspen, this town mountain goes above and beyond with impressive gladed-skiing runs and pristine cruisers that have tested World Cup skiers for decades.
+Rising right out of the historic downtown of Aspen, the "town mountain" goes above and beyond with impressive gladed skiing runs and pristine cruisers that have tested World Cup skiers for decades.
 (Note: the mountain does not have any green-level runs).

 Frequented by